 The second given explanation for acne based on an IUD, is that women who begin using this device have usually just stopped taking birth control pills.
 This hypothesis claims that the inflamed skin is caused by the sudden deprivation of the hormones in pills.
 Although both of these theories sound valid, there is significant proof that IUDs do indeed result in acne.
 In one experiment, more than two thousand women who use birth control and suffer from acne were examined.
 The conclusion was that women with IUDs experienced increasingly intense breakouts, compared to women who used other sorts of birth control, such as the pill.

 A second study was conducted with the goal of examining the reasons why women quit their progesterone-based IUDs, in general.
 After half a dozen of years, more than eight percent of the women had quit their device, and the second most popular reason for that were frequent breakouts, allegedly caused by the birth control in more than two percent of the women.

-Additionally, a more limited experiment tested two women who had IUDs with levenorgestrel.
+Additionally, a more limited experiment2 tested two women who had IUDs with levonorgestrel.
 Researchers concluded that the progesterone in their IUDs did indeed cause pimples, as both of them began breaking out several weeks after the insertion of the device.

 Which IUD Is Right For You?